 Cariboo Community Deathcaring Network is based in Williams Lake, British Columbia, Canada.
 We are reaching out to connect with others who are interested in rekindling a culture that recognizes and responds to death and dying in natural and meaningful ways.
 "Reclaiming Death as an Honoured Part of Life."

 Our focus is on increasing death literacy in the region and to help and encourage each other as we build a holistic community deathcaring network in the Cariboo, and throughout rural British Columbia.

-We are currently hosting Community Death Cafes, and we recently hosted a local Death Festival in partnership with the national Swan Song Festival on October 26th, 2019.
-Visit the Archive.
+We are currently hosting Community Death Cafes, and we successfully hosted a local Death Festival in partnership with the national Swan Song Festival on October 26th, 2019.
+Visit the Archive here.

 We provide access to information for individuals and families who want to be more proactive and hands-on with dying and death.
 We are reaching out to and working with local resource people and organizations involved in offering deathcaring services.

 We are enthusiastically planning a series of Death Talks in 2020 and we are in the beginning stages of establishing a Natural Burial Ground in the Central Cariboo.